 The 2019 novel coronavirus (or "COVID-19") has adversely affected, and may continue to adversely affect economic activity globally, nationally and locally.
-It is unknown the extent to which COVID-19 may spread, may have a destabilizing effect on financial and economic activity and may increasingly have the potential to negatively impact the Organization's and its donors' costs, demand for the Organization's services, and the U.S. economy.
+It is unknown the extent to which COVID-19 may spread, may have a destabilizing effect on financial and economic activity and may increasingly have the potential to negatively impact the Organization.
 These conditions could adversely affect the Organization's business, financial condition, and results of operations.
-Further, COVID-19 may result in health or other government authorities requiring the closure of the Organization's operations or other businesses of the Organization's donors and suppliers, which could significantly disrupt the Organization's operations.
-The extent of the adverse impact of the COVID-19 outbreak on the Organization cannot be predicted at this time.
+Further, COVID-19 may result in health or other government authorities requiring the closure of the Organization's operations.
+The full extent of the adverse impact of the COVID-19 outbreak on the Organization cannot be predicted at this time.